 Ingredients for making Pad Mee Korat

 - Oil.
-Coconut, avocado, canola, or vegetable oil are great too for this recipe.
+Use coconut, avocado, canola, or vegetable oil.
 Divide the oil into two different steps in the cooking process.
 Check the instructions for more details.

 - Garlic.
 Be generous with the garlic.
 It adds to the strong flavor of the Pad Mee Korat. (;

 - Thai chilis.
 Fresh bird's eye chilis, long red chilis, serrano, or jalapenos are great for use to add heat.

 - Shallot.
 Use purple onion as a substitute.